Vietnam.vn - Nền tảng quảng bá Việt Nam

 Khám phá những bí mật mới của 'hành tinh nghiêng'- Ảnh 2.

-Moon Miranda as seen by Voyager 2
+Moon Miranda as seen from Voyager 2

 Unusual discovery in Uranus' magnetic field

 The magnetic field acts as a shield to protect a planet from harmful radiation from the sun.
-According to a report published in the journal Proceedings of the National Academy of Sciences led by the University of California at Berkeley (USA), the surface of Uranus has different layers.
+According to a report published in the journal Proceedings of the National Academy of Sciences, led by the University of California at Berkeley (USA), the surface of Uranus has different layers.
 Like oil and water, these layers never mix.

 That is why both Uranus and its neighbor Neptune have magnetic fields that are different from what we observe in the case of Earth.

-Specifically, the magnetic fields of Uranus and Neptune originate from a thin layer wedged between the mantle layers, while Earth generates its magnetic field at its core.
+Specifically, the magnetic fields of Uranus and Neptune originate from a thin layer wedged between mantle layers, while Earth generates its magnetic field at its core.

 Source: https://thanhnien.vn/kham-pha-nhung-bi-mat-moi-cua-hanh-tinh-nghieng-185241202092448794.htm